Kaioga5/bedrock-wiki/docs/meta/style-guide.md

 - `wiki:is_flying`

 :::info NOTE:
 Tags describe a definite state—if a tag exists, its condition is true.
-This is why MoLang queries represented as tags in a similar manner do not use the `q.` prefix.
+This is why Molang queries represented as tags in a similar manner do not use the `q.` prefix.
 :::

 ### Score Holders